ByteWelder/Decktility/README.md

 You can print with layer height of `0.2 mm` or finer and a `0.4 mm` nozzle.

+### PCB Bracket

+Print in normal orientation with build plate supports.

+### Battery Cover

+Rotate it 90 degrees over the Y axis so it stands up on its side.
+You need supports along the edge on this inside.
+I painted them on manually, because they get attached to the inner wall.
+Alternatively, you can use `Supports: Everywhere`.

 ### Main Case

 Note that the walls are relatively thin and weaken the case near connector holes.